 As we move onto the province of Ratanakiri, you can swim in the refreshing waters of the beautiful Yeak Loam (Volcanic Lake) located in the middle of a crater of a long extinct volcano.
 We continue through lush jungle landscapes before ending our day at a local exhibition center that specializes in the artworks of ethnic minorities.

 Ratanakiri (B & Picnic Lunch)

 Upstream on the Se San are a number of Tampoun villages that specialize in carving funeral statues.
-If river and weather conditions permit, we will take a scenic boat trip to the village of Ka Choan famous for its superb totems.
-Heading back to your hotel in Banlung the provincial capital, we will stop and visit the volcanic rock at Veal Rumplan and walk to a stunning cave which local people call “Tiger Cave”.
+If river and weather conditions permit, we will take a scenic boat trip to the village of Ka Choan, which is famous for its superb totems.
+Heading back to your hotel in Banlung — the provincial capital, we will stop and visit the volcanic rock at Veal Rumplan, and walk to a stunning cave, which local people call “Tiger Cave”.